New language for Minneapolis policing measure cleared for ballot

 Minneapolis officials on Tuesday approved new ballot language for a proposal that would clear the way for city officials to replace the Minneapolis Police Department, a change made hours after a judge struck down an earlier version of the question.

-The council approved the new wording in an emergency meeting Tuesday afternoon, and Mayor Jacob Frey allowed it to be "deemed approved" without his signature, clearing it for the November ballot.
+The council approved the new wording in an emergency meeting Tuesday afternoon, and Mayor Jacob Frey then cleared the measure to head to the November ballot without his signature, saying the language is more transparent.

+"It was wrong when the council tried to hide the ball and prevent voters from knowing what they were voting on," said Frey, who is opposed to the measure.
+"It would also be wrong of me to prevent language for a ballot question from ultimately going on the ballot that has met all of the legal requirements."

 Tuesday marked a dramatic day in the monthlong fight over how to present a question to voters on an issue that has become a focal point in the November elections, the first municipal races since George Floyd was killed by a police officer.